mdahllof/gendertext/README.md

 `p_a`, `p_b`, `p_Cb`, and `p_Ob`: p values for cases as above.

 `d_a`, `d_b,` `d_Cb`, and `d_Ob`: Cohen's d for cases as above.

+## Tables over graphic words behind grammatical and Bring class measures

+Tables over which graphic words generate most of the weight (added over the whole corpus) for the grammatical and Bring thesaurus class measures.
+Columns for measure and top 15 graph words with total weight.

+`gram_graph.csv`: The graphic words behind the grammatical text propery measures.

+`bring_graph.csv`: The graphic words behind the Bring thesaurus class text propery measures.